onedata/onedata-documentation/docs/user-guide/datasets.md

 You can modify protection flags in the [dataset hierarchy table][] of the file or directory datasets panel.
 When the file or directory has the protection enabled, the **Datasets** badge for the file has additional icons representing the applied protection.

+The following screenshot presents data and metadata protection set on the **FirstDataset** directory, which makes impossible to rename files inside.

 ![screen-data-protected-dir][]